-Microsoft talks up new Windows Phone 8 features, announces Samsung ATIV Odyssey for VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft talks up new Windows Phone 8 features, announces Samsung ATIV Odyssey for VerizonAlex Wagner - Editorial Director of News and Content

 Microsoft today held its Windows Phone 8 event in San Francisco, away from the hurricane that caused the cancelation of other events.
 The company took the opportunity to talk up Windows Phone 8 and reveal a few new features and apps that'll be coming to the platform.
 One of the new abilities of Windows Phone 8 is to display Live Apps on a device's lock screen, which allows users to view things like sports scores, deals and photos without unlocking their phone.
 Microsoft announced that a new version of the Windows Phone 8 Facebook app is coming thats optimized for the platform and supports lock screen photos.